aleferna12/colorir/docs/source/examples.rst

 Color Picker with Tkinter
 -------------------------

-A simple color picker that shows all the palettes available on our default palette directory (+ the built-in palettes) and copies the names of a color to the clipboard when we click on it.
+A simple color picker that shows all the palettes available on our current directory (+ the built-in palettes) and copies the names of a color to the clipboard when we click on it.

 Just like with any other example, the color picker can be executed with: